-How to… Build a Ukulele!
+How to… Build a DIY Ukulele!

 Step by Step Directions For Building:

-1. Gather the necessary supplies for creating a ukulele - I have used this ukulele kit, acrylic paint and foam brushes for a base coat on the body, these paint markers, polyurethane, super glue, basic household tools, and any supplies needed to contain the mess/clean up.
+1. Gather the necessary supplies for creating a ukulele - I have used this ukulele kit, acrylic paint and foam brushes for a base coat on the body, paint markers, polyurethane, super glue, basic household tools, and any supplies needed to contain the mess/clean up.
 (Optional: you can also sand on this step)**

 2. Session 1: Work with your client to pick out a base coat color and end goal design for the ukulele.
 I’ve browsed Pinterest for design ideas, if you get stuck!
 Keep in mind the placement of bridge and fretboard when designing.
 Paint the base coat color with acrylic paint and brushes, then add a second coat if dried/necessary.